 Ground-state total-energy calculations using density-functional theory (DFT) have grown into a powerful theoretical tool to gain a quantitative understanding of the physics and chemistry of complex molecular, liquid, and solid state systems.
 The pseudopotential approach provides an effective and reliable means for performing such calculations in a wide variety of poly-atomic systems, particularly together with a plane-wave basis and modern minimization algorithms for the variational determination of the ground state.
 In this approach only the chemically active valence electrons are dealt with explicitly.
-DFT pseudopotential calculations are performed in our group for a large variety of systems, ranging from bulk semiconductors such as silicon and gallium nitride, various oxides and ferroelectrics as well as molecular systems presently in particular biomimetic copper nanowires and interfaces.
+DFT pseudopotential calculations are performed in our group for a large variety of systems, ranging from bulk semiconductors such as silicon and gallium nitride, various oxides and ferroelectrics as well as molecular systems - presently in particular biomimetic copper complexes and organic semiconductors - to nanostructures such as superlattices, atomic-scale nanowires and interfaces.

-Calculated geometry of amorphous Ti{0.4}Si{0.6}O2 in coordination polyhedra representation.
+Calculated geometry of amorphous $Ti{0.4}Si{0.6}O_2$ in coordination polyhedra representation.